gokhansolak/CORSMAL-pyAudioAnalysis/README.md

 _Data paths_ should be specified w.r.t. the current working directory of the terminal.
 You can call it from another folder.
 The expected folder structures are shown at the end of this file.
 Killing the script in the middle may change the current directory.
 Class code should be "fi" for _filling type_, "fu" for _filling level_.

+**Warning:** Dataset paths of different batches (filling type or level, validation or final) must be separate, otherwise the library will confuse the classes.

 Then, the training and 3-fold validation sequence can be run using `train_filling_validation.py`:
 ```